Who We Are

-The seeds of Web of Change were sown in the fall of 2000 at the Social Venture Institute.
+The seeds of Web of Change were sown in the fall of 2000 at the Social Venture Institute (SVI).
 SVI founder and social investor Joel Solomon asked one of his new investee companies, Communicopia, to convene a similar gathering for people providing tech and web services to the social change sector.
-Knowing only 3 other people doing this work at the time, yet wanting to please his new found friend, Communicopia's Jason Mogus agreed.
-About a year later, 28 people gathered at Hollyhock for the first Web of Change, and now WOC is producing sold out, community driven, and much talked about events on two coasts.
+Knowing only three other people doing this work at the time, yet wanting to please his new-found friend, Communicopia's Jason Mogus agreed.
+A year later, 28 people gathered at Hollyhock for the first Web of Change.
+Thirteen years on, WOC is producing sold out, community driven, transformational events and programs.

 The idea then, as it is now, was to:

-• build a deep trust network of previously isolated people working at the frontiers
+• Build a deep trust network of people working at the leading edge of their field

-• improve the mastery of work produced in the sector
+• Improve the mastery of work produced in our sector

-• create a culture of radical openness and collaboration within the field
+• Create a culture of radical openness and collaboration in our community

-WOC alumni are now directors, VP's, and senior consultants advising and executing some of the most successful online campaigns in this exciting and growing space.
+WOC alumni are now directors, VP's, and senior consultants advising and executing some of the most innovative digital work on the planet.

 Model

-Each year a convening team of industry thought leaders is brought together to co-create the year's focus, agenda, and community outreach plan.
-We use a highly participative model to produce an agenda that serves the direct needs of the community who will attend.
-Early co-conveners included Jodie Tonita, Mark Surman, Phillip Smith, Jason Mogus, and Madeline Stanionis.
-Until 2010, Communicopia, had been our primary partner, providing management, event and communications services at cost or pro bono.
+Each year an advising team of industry thought leaders come together to co-create the year's focus, agenda, and community outreach plan.
+We use a highly participative model to produce an agenda that serves the direct needs of the community.
+Meet this year's advisors.

 We operate in an enterprising model, supported primarily through participant revenue, private sponsors, some very modest foundation grants, and discounted and volunteer labour.
 With an extremely low overhead, most of the revenues we raise are turned back to support non-profit participation in our programs, or planning for future years.